Missouri S&T Miners

-The Missouri S&T Miners (variously S&T or Missouri Miners) are the athletic teams that represent the Missouri University of Science and Technology, located in Rolla, Missouri, in intercollegiate sports as a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Great Lakes Valley Conference (GLVC) for most of its sports since the 2005–06 academic year; while its men's swimming team competes in the New South Intercollegiate Swim Conference (NSISC).
-The Miners and Lady Miners previously competed in the Mid-America Intercollegiate Athletics Association (MIAA) from 1935–36 to 2004–05; and in the Missouri College Athletic Union (MCAU) of the National Association of Intercollegiate Athletics (NAIA) from 1924–25 to 1932–33.
+The Missouri S&T Miners (variously S&T or Missouri Miners) are the athletic teams that represent the Missouri University of Science and Technology, located in Rolla, Missouri, in intercollegiate sports as a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Great Lakes Valley Conference (GLVC) for most of its sports since the 2005–06 academic year; its men's swimming team competed in the New South Intercollegiate Swim Conference (NSISC) before the GLVC began to sponsor swimming as a championship sport.
+Men's volleyball, added in 2022–23, competed as an independent through the 2025 season (2024–25 school year), after which the GLVC will start sponsoring that sport.

+The Miners previously competed in the Mid-America Intercollegiate Athletics Association (MIAA) from 1935–36 to 2004–05; and in the Missouri College Athletic Union (MCAU) of the National Association of Intercollegiate Athletics (NAIA) from 1924–25 to 1932–33.

 Overview

-Until 1964, the school was known as the "Missouri School of Mines", and until 2008 it was the "University of Missouri—Rolla".
+Until 1964, the school was known as the "Missouri School of Mines", and until 2008 it was the "University of Missouri–Rolla".
 The nickname "Miner", or a variation of it, is common at mining schools in many states.
 Missouri S&T's official school colors are silver and gold; the color green has historic relevance and is also used prominently.

 Varsity sports

 Missouri S&T competes in 17 intercollegiate varsity sports (10 for men, 7 for women): Men's sports include baseball, basketball, cross country, football, golf, soccer, swimming, track & field (indoor and outdoor) and volleyball; while women's sports include basketball, cross country, soccer, softball, track & field (indoor and outdoor), volleyball and spirit squad.
-Former sports included women's golf.
+Former sports included men's wrestling, women's tennis and women's golf.
 As of July 2022, men's volleyball became the 17th varsity sport in the 2023 spring season (2022–23 school year).